 Managing a heritage place

 If a property is identified as becomes a local heritage place, it does not mean that it cannot be altered or improved.
-However, it does mean that Council may want to assess certain works or development on the property to ensure heritage values are not lost or damaged.
+However, Council needs to assess works and development on the property to ensure heritage values are not lost or damaged.
+Using a local heritage place is the best way to ensure it has an ongoing role in the community.
+Development and use of a Local heritage place does need to be done in a way that retains and supports the heritage value of the place – its “significance”.

 Find more information including Heritage place fact sheets on Council’s website.